CADRE Dispatch

 Experimental Stamped steel M1911

-This thing was ugly but offered lower cost and speedier production.
+It was ugly but offered lower cost and speedier production.

 15. The M1911 Influenced Most Modern Pistols

-The Micro-Sized CSX is technically a double stack M1911.
+The Micro-Sized CSX is technically a double-stack M1911.

 However, the Americans and Allies weren’t the only ones carrying M1911s.
-When the Nazis took Norway, they took over their arms industry.
-The Norwegians produced the M1911 as the M1914.
-Nazi soldiers would carry the M1914s aka the Kongsberg Colts.
+When Germany occupied Norway, they took over the Kongsberg Våpenfabrikk factory, which produced the M1911 as the M1914.
+These “Kongsberg Colts” were carried by Nazi soldiers.

 17. Bank Robbers Turned 1911s Into Machine Pistols

 Bank robbers like John Dillinger and Baby Face Nelson carried a variety of firearms, and machine guns were often a favorite.
-Both Dillinger and Nelson carried machine pistol conversions of the M1911 fit with extended magazines, Thompson front grips, and Cutts compensators.
+Both Dillinger and Nelson carried machine pistol conversions of the M1911 with extended magazines, Thompson front grips, and Cutts compensators.

 These micromachine guns fired insanely fast and were surprisingly effective.